konflux-ci/build-definitions/README.md

 Some tasks require one or multiple workspaces.
 This means that the test pipeline will also have to declare a workspace and bind it to the workspace(s) required by the task under test.

-Currently, the test script will pass a single workspace named `tests-workspace` mapping to a 10Mi volume when starting the pipelinerun.
+Currently, the test script will pass a single workspace named `tests-workspace` mapping to a 10Mi volume when starting the pipeline run.
 This workspace can be used in the test pipeline.

 ### Test Setup

 Some task tests will require setup on the kind cluster before the test pipeline can be run.
 Certain things can be done in a setup task step as part of the test pipeline, but others cannot.
 In order to achieve this, a `pre-apply-task-hook.sh` script can be created in the `tests` directory for a task.
 When the CI runs the testing, it will first check for this file.
 If it is found, it is executed before the test pipeline.

 ### Mocking commands executed in task scripts